gis-ops/osm-converter-demo/README.md

 The following data sources are available:

 - [**OpenStreetMap (OSM)**](https://www.tomtom.com/products/real-time-map-data/): The world's largest crowd-sourced database of physical objects founded by Steve Coast in 2004.
 It's also the foundation for a huge universe of open-source and free software, ranging from analytical applications to map rendering and routing applications.
-- [**TomTom**](https://www.tomtom.com/products/real-time-map-data/): The world’s biggest tech companies – including Apple and Uber – choose TomTom Real-Time Map Data to provide context and coverage for drivers in over 200 countries.
+- [**TomTom**](https://www.tomtom.com/products/real-time-map-data/): The world’s biggest tech companies – including Apple, Uber and Tesla – choose TomTom Real-Time Map Data to provide context and coverage for drivers in over 200 countries.
 - [**HERE**](https://www.here.com/products/mapping/map-data): HERE Map Data has been at the forefront of mapping innovations for decades, serving automotive OEMs, businesses and governments that require the most accurate location intelligence.